nsarno/generator-react-rocket/README.md

 ## Future improvements

+- More/better tests
-- More sub-generators for commonly created files
+- More sub-generators
-- Remove npm dependencies and use bower components instead
-- Create a gulp task to run tests

 ## See also